johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 - 	Disciplines of Living By Faith
 16. Disciplines of Overcoming in the Arena of Spiritual Conflict

-## Using this textbook resource ##
+## Using MPD textbook resources ##

-- Each *textbook* presents one of the 16 modules forming the [*Maize Plant Discipleship Syllabus*].
+Each MPD textbook presents one of 16 *modules* forming the [*Maize Plant Discipleship Syllabus*].

-- Each *module* incorporates four studies (chapters).
+- Each module incorporates four *studies* (chapters).

-- Each *study* incorporates an introduction; scripture readings; between three and five topics (sections); a summary and topical questions to prompt group discussion.
+- Each study incorporates: an introduction; scripture readings; three, four or five topics (sections); a summary and topical questions to prompt group discussion.

-	The discussion questions may be used to facilitate a discussion either:
+Topical questions may be used to facilitate a discussion either:

 - on a topic-by-topic basis, as each topic (section) as completed, or
 - all together, after completing the whole study (chapter).

 ## Facilitating discipleship ##